APK Structure#

 Supporting Only Specific Densities#

-Android supports a wide range of devices (with various screen densities).
+Android supports a wide variety of devices (with various screen densities).
 In Android 4.4 (API level 19) and higher, the framework supports various densities: ldpi

 , mdpi